The commercial use of drones in 2023 is no...

 Be aware that you are responsible for an aircraft: The emergency stop as a last resort makes a dicey situation potentially fatal.
 So make sure you are properly prepared and you will have a lot of fun with your new device.
 We offer a range of training courses that will introduce you to the theory and practice of drone use.

-In our opinion, the large EU drone licence is the absolute minimum for professional users.
-It gives you the necessary basic training and legal security in handling drones - and the training is not as dry as you might think, many people enjoy it!
+In our opinion, the large EU drone licence is the absolute minimum requirement for professional users.
+It provides you with the necessary basic training and legal security in handling drones - and the training is not as dry as you might think, many people enjoy it!
 Once you have mastered the basics, you should consider one of our specialised training courses , depending on your profession.
 Not only does this make economic sense because you will get into an efficient workflow more quickly, but it also teaches you professional tips on the practical use of drones.
 We specialise in all professions that have to do with surveying : This is, for example, our classic surveying training course Aerial Surveying - but the right way.

 If you don't want to make your first attempts at flying alone, we also recommend individual flight training.